rcompos/kubespray-and-pray/loadbalance/README-loadbalance.md

    `$ nano inventory/<cluster>/loadbalance/metallb-config.yaml`

     Edit the last line of file with the IP address block reserved for this cluster.
+The MetalLB IP range must be in same network as K8s cluster nodes.
 The following is an example of IP address block specification.

    `   addresses:`
    `   - 10.117.67.230-10.117.67.234`